admin-learnseeker/frontend-internship-test-2021/README.md

 Take into consideration that this web application must be scalable: more requirements will be added on top, and other teams/developers will work on it in the future.

+## Submission

-Share your solution via URL to your git repository.
-Make it private and add admin-learnseeker as a viewer.
+1. Share your solution via URL to your private git repository (add admin-learnseeker as a contributor with atleast view access)
+2. Create a 30s-2min video (hosted on youtube as unlisted) showcasing the application's use.

+Submit your repo URL and video 48 hours after you receive these instructions.

 ## Bonus